E

 Union Participation Rate of CAL and Mandarin Airlines

-Note 1: The number of CAL participants refers to the number of people being members of CAEU in the year (including employees in Taiwan and expatriates); hourly-basis employees, interns, contracted employees, and executives higher than the rank of vice president are not included.
+Note 1: The number of CAL participants refers to the number of people being members of CAEU in the year (including employees in Taiwan and expatriates); part-time and contracted employees are not included.

 Note 2: The number of Mandarin Airlines participants refers to the number of people being members of MDAEU in the year (including employees in Taiwan below the rank of vice president (inclusive) and expatriate executives in mainland China); temporary employees (interns), hourly-paid work-study students, executives transferred from CAL, and employees in mainland China are not included.